FOLLOW THE FILMMAKERS

 6. Protect Your Body With AntioxidantsAntioxidants combat cellular damage from free radicals, which are known to be a cause of chronic conditions such as heart disease, cataracts, macular degeneration, and cancer.
 Antioxidants are found in fresh fruits and vegetables, especially brightly colored ones.

 Food is the best source for antioxidants, but if you don’t always get enough in your diet, high-quality supplements can provide significant protection.

 LOW GLYCEMIC FOOD OPTIONSHere are the relative glycemic indexes of some common foods.
 This is simply a guide; these numbers do vary from study to study, with plant varieties, and food preparation methods.
 Use this chart to help balance high glycemic foods with low glycemic ones.
 Try eating smaller portions of high glycemic foods and add some protein and fat to your plate.

 Low Glycemic: black beans, broccoli, cherries, chickpeas, leafy vegetables, milk, peanuts, peanut butter, pears, plums, soybeans, tomatoes, tomato soup, wild rice, yogurt.

-Low to Moderate Glycemic: All-Bran, apples, garbanzo beans, ice cream, navy beans, oranges, peas, pinto beans, potato chips.
+Low to Moderate Glycemic: All-Bran, apples, ice cream, navy beans, oranges, peas, pinto beans, potato chips.

 Moderate to High Glycemic: bananas, candy bars (most), potatoes, pita bread, oat bran, oat bread, raisins, carrots, brown rice, kidney beans.